-Students who complete the five required courses and any five of 16 elective courses are eligible to receive the EMI Advanced Professional Series (APS) Certificate of Completion.
-Students who complete any or all of the courses in the original APS can use those for credit.
-Upon completion of all training, student must submit a request for their certificate through VDEM.
-Copies of all supporting certificates/documentation must accompany the request.
-Download the request form.
-[91 kb pdf]
+Students who complete the five required courses and any five of the 18 elective courses are eligible to receive the Emergency Management Institute’s Advanced Professional Series (APS) Certificate of Completion.
+Upon completion of all training the individual applicant must submit a request for their APS certificate through VDEM.
+Copies of all supporting certificates/ documentation must accompany the APS Request Form available here for download: Download the request form.
+[120 kb pdf]

 - G191 - Incident Command System/Emergency Operations Center Interface, or E947 IEMC EOC/IMT Interface or E/L449 ICS Train the Trainer*

 - G250.7 (G557) - Rapid Assessment Workshop,